softgeniusinnovations/product-geo-system/README.md

 Usage

-Create Categories → Admin can add new categories.
+1. Create Categories → Admin can add new categories.
-Create Products → Assign category, upload multiple images, and configure GEO prices.
+2. Create Products → Assign category, upload multiple images, and configure GEO prices.
-View Products → Products displayed with images carousel, category, GEO prices, and like/dislike buttons.
+3. View Products → Products displayed with images carousel, category, GEO prices, and like/dislike buttons.
-Edit/Delete Products → Update info or remove product and associated images/GEO prices.
+4. Edit/Delete Products → Update info or remove product and associated images/GEO prices.
-Image Upload → Separate form for uploading images to any product or category.
+5. Image Upload → Separate form for uploading images to any product or category.
-Likes/Dislikes → Users can like or dislike products; counts stored in DB and cached.
+6. Likes/Dislikes → Users can like or dislike products; counts stored in DB and cached.
+7. use cron job * * * * * cd /path/to/project && php artisan schedule:run >> /dev/null 2>&1

 Notes

-Multiple Images: Max 10 images per product.
+1. Multiple Images: Max 10 images per product.
-GEO Prices: Stored in product_geo_prices table.
+2. GEO Prices: Stored in product_geo_prices table.
 Dynamic price can be applied with price_coefficients.
-Caching: Redis/Memcached can be used to speed up price queries or like counts.
+3. Caching: Redis/Memcached can be used to speed up price queries or like counts.
-Error Handling: All CRUD operations use try/catch and log errors in storage/logs/laravel.log.
+4. Error Handling: All CRUD operations use try/catch and log errors in storage/logs/laravel.log.

 Future Enhancements

-Dynamic price coefficient calculation based on leads Background job to update prices every 10 minutes Advanced image similarity detection for uploaded images Like/dislike count cache with real-time update.
+1. Dynamic price coefficient calculation based on leads
+2. Background job to update prices every 10 minutes
+3. Advanced image similarity detection for uploaded images
+4. Like/dislike count cache with real-time update.

 Commands Summary